purrplingcat/QuestFramework/docs/content-pack-guide.md

 #### Bulletinboard

 Offers quest on bulletinboard located in front of the seeds shop (Pierre).
+Quest is offered on the board every day (morning).

 *This source NOT requires or accepts any offer details*